Aetherinox/ntfy-desktop/README.md

 ## Contributors ✨

 We are always looking for contributors.
-If you feel that you can provide something useful to Gistr, then we'd love to review your suggestion.
+If you feel that you can provide something useful to this project, then we'd love to review your suggestion.
 Before submitting your contribution, please review the following resources:

 - [Pull Request Procedure](.github/PULL_REQUEST_TEMPLATE.md)
 - [Contributor Policy](CONTRIBUTING.md)